WellthCare

 Where Standard Plans Fall Short: The Broken System

-Standard prescription drug coverage suffers from a fundamental misalignment of incentives.
-Here are the key problems built into the traditional model:
+Standard coverage suffers from a basic misalignment of incentives.
+The key problems in the traditional model:

-• Spread Pricing and Hidden Rebates: PBMs often charge the plan a high price for a drug while paying the pharmacy a lower one, pocketing the difference as profit-not savings for the patient.
+• Spread pricing and hidden rebates: PBMs often charge the plan a high price for a drug while paying the pharmacy a lower one, pocketing the difference — not as savings for the patient.

-• Incentives Favor High-Cost Drugs: Because PBM revenue often tracks with drug list price, there’s a perverse incentive to include expensive brand-name drugs (with higher rebates) over cheaper, equally effective generics.
+• Incentives that favor high-cost drugs: Because PBM revenue often tracks with drug list price, there's a perverse incentive to include expensive brand-name drugs (with higher rebates) over cheaper, equally effective generics.

 How WellthCare™ Replaces the Standard Pharmacy Model

-WellthCare is not just another wellness program-it is a structural redesign of how prescription drugs are managed.
-The standard approach is replaced with a transparent, aligned system through WellthCare Pharmacy™:
+WellthCare isn't just another wellness program — it's a structural redesign of how prescription drugs are managed.
+WellthCare Pharmacy™ replaces the standard approach with a transparent, aligned system:

-• Transparent Pricing: WellthCare Pharmacy eliminates spread pricing.
-It uses cost-plus pricing (e.g., cost + 10%), so employers and employees see exactly what they are paying.
+• Transparent pricing: WellthCare Pharmacy eliminates spread pricing.
+It uses cost-plus pricing (e.g., cost + 10%), so employers and employees see exactly what they're paying.

-• Integrated with the Health-to-Wealth System: When an employee fills a prescription, it is tracked against their personalized Plan of Care.
-If they adhere, they earn free money at the WellthCare Store™ and see contributions to their Pension account-turning a cost into a wealth-building tool.
+• Integrated with the health-to-wealth system: When an employee fills a prescription, it's tracked against their personalized Plan of Care.
+If they adhere, they earn free money at the WellthCare Store™ and see contributions to their Pension account — turning a cost into a wealth-building tool.

 Conclusion: From Opaque to Aligned

-Standard prescription drug coverage works, but it is built on complexity that hides waste.
+Standard prescription drug coverage works, but it's built on complexity that hides waste.
 PBMs, tiered formularies, and rebate games mean employers pay too much, employees face high out-of-pocket costs, and adherence suffers.
 WellthCare flips this model: transparent pricing, aligned incentives, and a system where every prescription filled for a preventive or maintenance drug automatically builds wealth for the employee.
-That is not a benefit tweak-it is a system fix.
+That's not a benefit tweak — it's a system fix.

 ← Back to Blog